 We seek volunteers who want to learn about the culture and history of Ghana, who are ready for a challenge and are energized about improving the quality of education for all.

 Volunteers engage in a breadth of programs to allow them to experience life in Ghana and gain a basic knowledge of and appreciation for Ghanaian history and culture.
 Furthermore, they are part of a broader, community-driven effort to transform education in a sustainable and respectful manner.
-Returned volunteers often say their time serving at a partner school was one of the most moving and rewarding experiences.
 Participants in our volunteer program benefit from:

 - Gaining experience in cross-cultural education;